cygx/6make/README.md

 6make test json-tiny
 ```

+Note that module names are lower-cased, with a single `-` replacing each `::`.

 The compiled module files end up in `.blib/`, which can be added to the
 `PERL6LIB` environment variable or manually passed via `-I`.

-The full list of subcommands is:
+The full list of 6make subcommands is:

 ```
 Usage: